 How could this research potentially benefit society?

-We believe that a quantum computer would allow us to simulate molecules and materials accurately, which in turn can be used, for example, to develop better catalysts to store renewable energy and better drugs to cure disease.
-Quantum computers will also offer novel algorithms to solve hard optimisation problems that can be useful in many domains, such as making better policy decisions.
+We believe that a quantum computer would allow us to simulate molecules and materials accurately, which for example can be used to develop better catalysts to store renewable energy and better drugs to cure disease.
+Quantum computers will also offer new algorithms to solve hard optimisation problems that can be useful in many areas, such as making better policy decisions.
 These advances can benefit society at large.
 I am also a passionate advocate of using quantum computing for good.

 What are the next steps in your research?
 Are there any challenges ahead?

-One of the things I am most excited about in the future is to research novel quantum codes that can reduce the overhead of quantum error correction.
+One of the things I am most excited about in the future is to research quantum codes that can reduce the overhead of quantum error correction.
 This overhead comes from the fact that in error correction we encode information redundantly to protect it from noise.
 It has been recently realised that there exist families of quantum codes that can reduce this overhead dramatically, thus shortening the time to build a useful quantum computer.
 The price to pay for these new error correction schemes is, however, a much more challenging decoding problem.
-Currently, there are no good decoding algorithms known for this task, and this is one of the future problems I want to tackle.
+Currently, we do not know any decoding algorithms for this task, and this is one of the future problems I want to tackle.

 Another topic I want to work on is the development of quantum algorithms for simulating quantum systems at finite temperatures.
 These algorithms are the quantum analogues of classical Monte Carlo algorithms, which are the main tool for studying classical systems in thermal equilibrium.
 The lack of a quantum computer to test the quantum algorithms on will require a lot of ingenuity to identify what problems they can solve better than a classical computer.